mindspore-ai/docs/docs/lite/docs/source_en/use/micro.md

 >
 > You need to obtain the source code corresponding to the target platform because the pre-compiled static library is not provided since the Cross compilation on Cortex-M platform is complicated.
 The corresponding project file structure is provided in the example and you could follow the instructions shown below to copy the source code and finish the compilation.

-- Use Codegen to compile [MNIST handwriting number identification model](https://download.mindspore.cn/model_zoo/official/lite/mnist_lite/mnist.ms), generate corresponding inference codes for STM32F46.
+- Use codegen to compile [MNIST handwriting number identification model](https://download.mindspore.cn/model_zoo/official/lite/mnist_lite/mnist.ms), generate corresponding inference codes for STM32F46.
 The command is as follows:

     ```bash
     ./codegen --codePath=. --modelPath=mnist.ms --target=ARM32M